 Paying without a Korean card

-This is the part people worry about, and it's a non-issue.
-The terminal takes foreign Visa and Mastercard, and it takes cash.
-Nothing is held as a deposit and there's no account to set up — you pay for the hours you use, plus a little more if you run over.
-The T-Locker app does the same from your phone, but you never have to install it to use a locker in person.
+This is the part worth checking before you rely on a locker.
+The official options are credit card, bank transfer and mobile carrier billing — the latter two assume a Korean account, and a foreign-issued card is not guaranteed at every unit.
+Nothing is held as a deposit and there's no account to set up: you pay for the hours you use, plus more if you run over.
+The T-Locker app can reserve and pay from your phone, but you never have to install it to use a locker in person.

 Storing a bag, step by step